tmkn/packageanalyzer/README.md

 ### Run custom report
 `pkga report --config path/to/custom/report.js`

-Please see [Writing custom reports](https://github.com/tmkn/packageanalyzer/wiki/Using-Custom-Reports) on how to use the package analyzer programatically.
+Please see [Using custom reports](https://packageanalyzer-docs.vercel.app/docs/guides/custom_reports) on how to use the package analyzer programatically.

 ## Setting up the dev environment
 ```